Skip to content

 Telemetry Support

-Pulp can produce OpenTelemetry data, like the number of requests, active connections and latency response for pulp-api and pulp-content using OpenTelemetry.
+Pulp can produce telemetry data, like the response latency, using OpenTelemetry.
 You can read more about OpenTelemetry here.
+The telemetry is disabled by default.

 Attention